Keen Johnson: Later life and death

-Johnson developed a strong rapport with union leaders and in 1946, President Harry S. Truman and Kentucky Senator Alben Barkley asked him to accept an appointment to the newly created post of Undersecretary of Labor.
+Johnson developed a strong rapport with union leaders and in 1946, President Harry S. Truman and U.S. Sen. Alben Barkley asked him to accept an appointment to the newly created post of Undersecretary of Labor.
 In August 1946, Johnson took a leave of absence from Reynolds and accepted the appointment.
 He frequently attended President Truman's cabinet meetings due to the illness of Secretary Lewis B. Schwellenbach.
 In mid-1947, Johnson returned to Reynolds.
 In 1950, he became a member of the company's board of directors.
 In this capacity, he organized meetings of sales executives and traveled extensively to promote the company's aluminum products.
 He retired from Reynolds in January 1961.

+In 1954, Johnson considered running for governor in 1955 at the behest of Gov. Lawrence Wetherby and Sen. Earle Clements, but decided to stay at Reynolds.
 In 1960, Johnson sought a seat in the U.S. Senate.
-He defeated John Y. Brown, Sr. in the Democratic primary, but was unable to unseat Republican incumbent John Sherman Cooper in the general election.
-In 1961 and 1964, he was appointed to the state board of education.
-He served as a delegate to an assembly to revise the state constitution in 1964.
+He defeated John Y. Brown, Sr. in the Democratic primary, but was unable to unseat Republican incumbent John Sherman Cooper in the general election. losing by a vote of 59% to 41%, In 1961 and 1964, he was appointed to the state board of education.
+He served as a delegate (with all living former governors) to an assembly to revise the state constitution in 1964.
 In 1965, the University of Kentucky honored him with a Centennial Award and inducted him into its Hall of Distinguished Alumni.
 He died February 7, 1970, in Richmond, Kentucky, and is buried in Richmond Cemetery.